ampproject/amphtml/extensions/amp-beopinion/amp-beopinion.md

 ### title (optional)

-Define a `title` attribute for the component.
-The default is `BeOpinion content`.
+Define a `title` attribute for the component to propagate to the underlying `<iframe>` element.
+The default value is `"BeOpinion content"`.

 ## Styling